Psychological projection: Freud

+Further psychoanalytic development

+Freud conceptualised projection within his broader theory of psychoanalysis and the id, ego, and superego.
+Later psychoanalysts have interpreted and developed Freud's theory of projection in varied ways.

+Otto Fenichel argued that projection involves that which the ego refuses to accept, which is thus split off and placed in another.

 Melanie Klein saw the projection of good parts of the self as leading potentially to over-idealisation of the object.
 Equally, it may be one's conscience that is projected, in an attempt to escape its control: a more benign version of this allows one to come to terms with outside authority.

-Theoretical examples

-Projection tends to come to the fore in normal people at times of personal or political crisis but is more commonly found in narcissistic personality disorder or borderline personality disorder.

 Carl Jung considered that the unacceptable parts of the personality represented by the Shadow archetype were particularly likely to give rise to projection, both small-scale and on a national/international basis.
 Marie-Louise Von Franz extended her view of projection, stating that "wherever known reality stops, where we touch the unknown, there we project an archetypal image".

+Erik Erikson argues that projection tends to come to the fore in normal people at times of personal or political crisis.